SimonLab/github_app/README.md

 Ready to run in production?
 Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).

 ## try merge conflict on this file
+aaaaaaaaaaaaaaaaa
+aaaaaaaaaaaaaaaaaa

+aaaaaaaaa

+## You will Learn more
 Will this trigger a merge conflic?

-## You will Learn more

   * Official website: http://www.phoenixframework.org/
   * Guides: http://phoenixframework.org/docs/overview